robinrendle/robinrendle.com/notes/shufflin.md

 I’ve replaced everything with Söhne, my typographic kudzu: I spotted these beautiful letters a few months ago and every time I return to them they grow on me a little more.
 Which is odd since because Helvetica was everywhere growing up, I’ve never looked kindly upon neo-grotesques.
 Every poster and movie and every logo and website used some flavor of Helvetica.
 As a budding designer, it felt like Helvetica was a problem, an antagonist, the typographic equivalent of a lazy metaphor that’s best avoided.

-As Helvetica was everywhere and used for everything it didn’t really mean _anything_ to me.

 If you put Helvetica right up next to Söhne then most folks probably wouldn’t notice the difference.
 And yet...Söhne is still a constant surprise.
 It has this warmth and elegance that is especially [Klim](https://klim.co.nz/), capturing the printed feeling of Akzidenz-Grotesk—the great grandfather of Helveticas.

 <p style="font-family: 'Helvetica Neue', Helvetica, Arial;">Here’s a paragraph set in Helvetica Neue.
 A lot of folks argue about the differences between Arial and Helvetica and the Neue version but it’s all the same to me.
 There’s a mechanical bite, maybe even a lack of humanity in these shapes.
-There’s nothing to point to exactly to prove my point, it’s more a gut feeling.</p>
+There’s nothing to point to exactly, it’s more a gut feeling.</p>

 See how the difference is so slight between these two paragraphs and yet you can feel it, right?
 Maybe it’s in the letter spacing.
 Either way, I hear chalkboards screeching when paragraphs of text are set in the Helveticas.
 Söhne is somehow more graceful and kinder on the eyes: I can read it all day long and still want to read more.